Dawoodoz/DFPSR/README.md

 Macintosh does not have a symbolic link to the binary of the running process, so it would fall back on the current directory when asking for the application folder.

 ## Will not target:
 * Mobile phones.
-Because the constant changes breaking backwards compatibility on mobile platforms would defeat the purpose of using a long-lifetime framework.
+Because the constant changes breaking backward compatibility on mobile platforms would defeat the purpose of using a long-lifetime framework.
 Mobile platforms require custom C++ compilers, access to signal processors, screen rotation, battery saving, knowing when to display the virtual keyboard, security permissions, forced full-screen...
 Trying to do both at the same time would end up with design compromises in both ends like Microsoft Windows 8 or Ubuntu's Unity lock screen, so it would be better to just take bits and pieces into a new library built on different design principles.
 * Web frontends.
 Such a wrapper over this library would not be able to get the power of SIMD intrinsics for defining your own image filters, so you would be better off targeting a GPU shading language from the browser which is more suited for dynamic scripting.